cert-manager/website/content/en/docs/contributing/contributing-flow.md

 ### Triage Party!

 Every few weeks we will plan a Triage Party meeting, where we use the (Triage Party)[triage.build-infra.jetstack.net/] tool to go recent/old issues to prioritise them so we can address them in a timely matter.
-These meetings are open to everyone and will be send out using our mailing list (warning: despite the word party these meetings are sometimes boring).
+These meetings are open to everyone and invites will be sent out using our mailing list (warning: despite the word party these meetings are sometimes boring).